bitforce/Pruner/README.md

-# Clean
+# Pruner

 Overview
 ---
-A configurable clean command which cleans your project based on files and directories you specify.
+A configurable prune command which cleans your project based on files and directories you specify.

 Setup
 ---
-`./install`
+`./install` _or_ `brew install pruner`

 Usage
 ---
-It works by creating a hidden file which contains all the folders and files you specified to be cleaned out; referencing it whenever you run the clean command.
+It works by creating a hidden file which contains all the folders and files you specified to be cleaned out; referencing it whenever you run the pruner command.
 Depending on the flags you choose.
-The default directory for clean is the current one; however, you can be within subdirectories of your project and still clean it by simply specifying how many levels down from the root (where the .clean file resides) you are.
-The program will detect if you have a git directory and if so, create a _.gitignore_ if one doesn't eist, and add _.clean_ to it so that you don't upload the contents of your clean to github.
-This can simply be avoided as well, by deleting the _.clean_ from your gitignore as it doesn't add it every time you run the command.
-Also, everytime afterwards, all you need to do is run `clean` and it will work based on previously saved settings.
-Also by default, the clean command runs silently, but if you are interested in what it's doing and what is getting cleaned, simply
+The default directory for pruner is the current one; however, you can be within subdirectories of your project and still clean it by simply specifying how many levels down from the root (where the .prune file resides) you are.
+The program will detect if you have a git directory and if so, create a _.gitignore_ if one doesn't eist, and add _.prune_ to it so that you don't upload the contents of your pruner to github.
+This can simply be avoided as well, by deleting the _.prune_ from your gitignore as it doesn't add it every time you run the command.
+Also, everytime afterwards, all you need to do is run `pruner` and it will work based on previously saved settings.
+Also by default, the pruner command runs silently, but if you are interested in what it's doing and what is getting cleaned, simply